Codelab / 05 Introduction to Python / Lesson Document

 Let’s get started with Python.

-.
-The interactive interpreter is useful to test out an idea or to double check syntax or whether the output of a function matches expectation.
 But what we type into the interactive interpreter isn’t saved and we have to feed it line by line, so it’s not a good way to actually write a computer program.
-For that, we can use VS Code.
+For that, we can use VS Code to write out code and save it to a file.

 % whoami